alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 }
 ```

-You also need to add a Jenkins integration to the repo on GitHub:
+You also need to add a Jenkins integration to the repo on GitHub.
+See the [GOV.UK developer documentation on automatically configuring a GitHub repo](auto-config) for more information.

-___Follow the link to the github repo config docs___

-___delete following 4 bullet list___

-1. In GitHub, go to Settings -&gt; Integrations & Services
-2. Add Jenkins (GitHub plugin)
-3. Add the link to the CI GitHub webhook
-4. Make sure Active is ticked

-### Set up your app in govuk-puppet
+### Set up the Rails app in govuk-puppet

-Add your app to the list of deployable applications in [govuk-puppet].
+Add the Rails app to the list of deployable apps in `govuk-puppet`.See the [`govuk-puppet` documentation on adding a new app to GOV.UK](govuk-puppet).

-### Configure your app's deployment
+### Configure the Rails app's deployment

-To configure your app's deployments, follow the docs in [govuk-app-deployment]
+To configure your app's deployment, see the [GOV.UK application deployment scripts documentation](govuk-app-deployment).

 ### Enable external DNS

-If you need to.

-To enable external DNS, follow the article in the [Developer Docs][dns]
+If you need to enable external DNS, follow the article in the [GOV.UK developer documentation on making changes to publishing.service.gov.uk](dns).

 ### Add your app to the GOV.UK Developer Docs

-* Make a PR to add your app to [data/applications.yml][docs-applications] for these docs
+Open a pull request to add the Rails app to the [GOV.UK developer documentation `data/applications.yml` file][docs-applications].

 ### Ask GOV.UK 2nd line to update Sentry

-After app added to gov.uk developer docs, do this.
-Pre-req.

-Then ask 2nd line to run the update-project task in [govuk-saas-config] to update [Sentry]
+After you have added the Rails app to the GOV.UK developer documentation, ask GOV.UK 2nd line support to run the `update-project` task in `[govuk-saas-config]` to update `[Sentry]`.

-### Add app to Release app
+### Add Rails app to Release app

-Complete the form at that location and then select Create

-Add the application to the [Release] app (the create button is at the bottom)
+Add the Rails app to the [Release] app and select __Create__.

-### Run deploy app job
+### Run the Deploy_App job

-Run the [Deploy_App job][deploy-jenkins] using with `with_migrations` option to get started
+Run the [Deploy_App job][deploy-jenkins].

-include the `with_migrations` option if your app has a DATABASE
+Use the `with_migrations` option if your Rails app has a database.

-### Add application to GOV.UK Docker
+### Add Rails app to GOV.UK Docker

-Add app to Docker so app can be run locally.
-Example PR - https://github.com/alphagov/govuk-docker/pull/465
+Add the Rails app to GOV.UK Docker so the Rails app can be run locally.
+See this [example pull request](https://github.com/alphagov/govuk-docker/pull/465) for more information.

-* Add the application to the [Deploy_App job][deploy-jenkins] in Jenkins (click Configure) - to be moved by MSW to puppet docs___

-*

-.

-___https://github.com/alphagov/govuk-saas-config is a little broken, it only lets you “update all” instead of targeting to a single repo - so when we went to update our sentry config it started changing other folks projects too! :scream: should be fixed from follow up PR here, but anyone still trying to run the update all like the docs say will encounter everyone else being out of sync!___

-___Configure the GitHub repo as per https://docs.publishing.service.gov.uk/manual/configure-github-repo.html#auto-configuration page___